Banner

 VS Fall 2021

-The Office of International Studies will assist with the visa process and will refer visitors to International House, which can offer assistance with housing, information about the Duke community, local schools, travel information, and similar matters.
+The Office of International Studies will assist with the visa process and will refer visitors to Duke International Student Center, which can offer assistance with housing, information about the Duke community, local schools, travel information, and similar matters.

 NEW U.S. VISA REGULATIONS: